MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The use of IaaS Virtual Machines massively increases the operational costs, compared to PaaS services, by bringing back the responsibility to manage the virtual machine, the operating system, rolling out software packages and updates and a lot more.

-- IaaS VMs, compared to PaaS services, are zonal services and do not provide zone-redundancy, geo-distribution and other capabilities out-of-the-box.
+- IaaS VMs do, compared to PaaS services, not provide zone-redundancy, geo-distribution and other capabilities out-of-the-box.
 Same is true for DevOps processes like rolling out software packages, dependencies.
 The use of PaaS services (or containers) should be prioritized when possible.

 - Virtual Machines can be deployed into Availability Zones to achieve higher resiliency and reliability, while still remaining individual VMs.
 This can be used for example for Domain Controllers and other stateful workloads that cannot scale horizontally.